Arthur Henry Albone

 He was the son of the late Joseph Albone of Stevenage and his widowed mother Emma lived at 19, Haycraft Road, Stevenage.
 He also had brothers and sisters.

 He married Ethel Jennie Sadler in the parish church in Stevenage on the 10th June 1916.
 They had a daughter Claribel Jennie who was born on the 11th August 1917.
-Their home was at 1, Nursery Cottages, Queen St. Hitchin.
+Their home was at 1, Nursery Villas, Queen St. Hitchin.

 Wartime Service